saphir-travel/documentation/content/developer/howtos/website_themes/layout.rst

 let the user choose where to "drag and drop" them, creating the page layout on their own.
 We call this modular design.

-Define an empty area that the user can fill with snippets.
+You can define an empty area that the user can fill with snippets:

 .. code-block:: xml